A great way to explore some of the best that Greece has to offer

 Contact us for group rates

-Payment: A deposit of 25% required to confirm your charter, an additional payment of 25% due in February with balance paid 90 days before sailing.
+Payment: A deposit of 50% required to confirm your booking, with balance paid 90 days before sailing.
 Cash, checks and credit cards are accepted.

 Rates: Live aboard rates are based on double occupancy and include provisioning and meal preparation.

 Cancellation: If you cancel the charter, the fees are not refundable unless the vessel is re-booked by another party.
 If we are able to re-book a charter for the same dates, the deposit will be refunded less a 10% fee.
 If you need to change your booking dates, a fee may be charged.
 We strongly recommend trip insurance to cover unexpected circumstances.
 If a trip is canceled due to weather, we will refund the fees for the unused part of your trip.

 Alcoholic Beverages: Lunch and afternoon beer and wine included in charter fees.

 Gratuity: After your charter, if you feel we have done a wonderful job, a gratuity is welcomed and always appreciated.

 “Captains Harold & Margie made our trip to Greece a wonderful, relaxing and informative trip.